ShivanshuKGupta/ecommerce_app/README.md

 3. Finally, run the flutter android app on your mobile phone.
 4. I have also sent a build apk for reference: [https://github.com/ShivanshuKGupta/ecommerce_app/releases/download/v1.0/ecommerce.apk]
 5. Just login with this email id: ```shivanshukgupta@gmail.com``` and password: ```123456```.

+## Features

+1. View Products
+2. Add to Cart
+3. Add to Favorites
+4. Profile
+4.1.
+View your profile
+4.2.
+Edit your profile
+5. Signin/Signout
+6. You can zoom in the images of products too.
+7. Filter products based on whether they are popular/featured.
+8. Dark/Light Mode